 Provide the customer with a fair and constructive experience to get through the turbulent situation.
 Put their feelings and needs first as much as you can within the scope of your customer service policies.

 Before you yell off a decision in haste, ask the customer for their permission to allow you to solve the problem.
 “I understand how inconvenient this is for you.
 Can I share a few options I’ve come up with to make things right?”
 It seems obvious that they would want you to fix things, but asking for permission in a heated exchange gives the customer a moment to willingly cooperate and come to the best solution.
 It puts you on their side and positions you both against the problem rather than customer vs service representative.

 At a time when the success of your business rests on word-of-mouth marketing and the need for positive customer experiences, you need to equip yourself and your team with a process for sourcing, hearing, responding to and fixing customer complaints.

 Responding to customer complaints is never fun, but it’s part of the job.
 Taking the time to respond to these complaints and handling each incident with care shows your customers that you value them.
 This makes it much less likely that they will do business with a competitor.
 Keep these best practices in mind the next time you go to respond to a review, a tweet, or have a conversation with someone who shares feedback with your business.

 MAKETE provides state of the art digital e-commerce platform to CONNECT (communities, buyers & sellers), LEARN (business training) and EARN (selling products and services).

 Join our business training sessions.
-In our next upcoming training session LEARN about branding and getting your own business website.
+In our next upcoming training session LEARN about promoting your business ONLINE and increasing SALES!

 #customercomplaints #smallbusiness #smes #msmes #fijiproducts #makete #maketefiji #ecommerce #maketeecommerce